Bigpoe/BackloggeryAddGames/README.md

 ### Setup you credentials

-In the folder **config** you will see the `config_sample.py`file.
+In the folder **config** you will see a `config_sample.py` file.
 Open it using plain text editor.
 In order to login into the Backloggery web app, you need to replace the keys   `your_username` and `your_password` with your username and password and save the changes.

 Now, rename the file from `config_sample.py` to `config.py`.